 The most common problems that occur in patients from the use of mesh patches are migration and erosion.
 Migration happens when the mesh patch moves or changes position inside the body.
 This can occur when tissues grow around the patch and push it out of place.
 The patch can actually move into a position where it can damage the intestines or create a blockage.
 Patches may also erode over time, creating the need for additional surgery to repair the hole that is left.

 Although not everyone suffers complications, many people have reported injuries and complications.
-The most common complications include:
+Many victims have filed hernia mesh lawsuits as a result of these serious symptoms and mesh complications.
+The most common hernia mesh complications include:

 - Migration of mesh